harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

 ### Selected Grok-specific switches
 (See: [Options](https://github.com/GrokImageCompression/grok/wiki/3.-grk_compress#options) for complete list)

-* `-TransferExifTags`

-> Transfer all Exif tags to output file.
-Note: [ExifTool](https://exiftool.org/) must be installed for this command line argument to function correctly.

 * `-logfile [output file name]`

 > Log to file.
 File name will be set to`output file name`